Why You Should Buy Stuff, Not Experiences

 One shouldn’t go overboard and buy all the stuff one possibly can for a new hobby.
 But buying a few things here or there can make the experience easier and better and might help you stick with the hobby.
 And after you become a great guitarist, you can perform in front of others – which is an experience!

 Buy Stuff Instead of Forgettable Experiences

-I’ve had lots of “unforgettable” experiences that I’ve forgotten .
+I’ve had lots of “unforgettable” experiences that I’ve forgotten.
 Your memory may be similarly foggy.
 The more experiences you have, the less any one experience sticks in your mind.
 If you have #FOMO or #YOLO thinking, each experience will have to vie with all the other great experiences for space in your mind.

 You may also find that you have to keep one-upping your experiences so they don’t meld together into old ones.
 It can quickly ramp up to very expensive journeys and one-upmanship.
 I see SO MANY people talk about their goals of visiting as many countries as possible and I think, do you care about the experience or the bragging rights?
 I’m guessing the latter.
 To me, these people seem aimless and shallow.
-The beauty of traveling is being present and introspective.
+The beauty of traveling is being present.
 You can tell these people are just thinking about their next trip while on the present trip.

-Souvenirs, photographs and Instagram can remind you of the good times but it’s not necessary to have a ton of great experiences in your memory; just a few great “unforgettable” experiences may be enough.
+Souvenirs, photographs and Instagram can remind you of the good times but it’s not necessary to have a ton of great experiences in your memory; just a few truly “unforgettable” experiences may be enough.

 Many Experiences Aren’t Worth It